Jet612/NextWavelink/README.md

 - Wavelink **3** is compatible with Lavalink **v4+**.
 - Wavelink has built in support for Lavalink Plugins including LavaSrc and SponsorBlock.
-- Wavelink is fully typed in compliance with Pyright Strict, though some nuances remain between discord.py and wavelink.
+- Wavelink is fully typed in compliance with Pyright Strict, though some nuances remain between nextcord and wavelink.